kennyldc/crispy-computing-machine/model/README.md

 ## Trade-offs

-The Deep Neural Network performs well on nonlinear functions.
+The deep neural network performs well on nonlinear functions.
 Neural networks allow us to extract useful information and produce inferences from the available data thanks to their learning capacity.
-Although it can be computationally expensive, it is better to use it to avoid the overfitting that the RF method can have in a classification task.
+Although it can be computationally expensive, it is better to use it to avoid the overfitting that the random forest method can have in a classification task.

 ## Packaging